DealerDotCom/cms-configurator-api-docs/README.md

     "Message": "User is not authorized to access this resource with an explicit deny" }
 ```

+A `403` can also come from the `/pages` endpoints themselves once you're authenticated.
+For example, a caller lacking permission on the referenced page.
+Check the response: our API always includes an `...Correlation-Id` header and a `{ "name": "string", "message": "string" }` body.
+If neither is present, the request was rejected before reaching our code (invalid key/site, or blocked upstream) — retrying with the same payload won't help.

 **TODO: create/link to getting started guide**

 ### CORS